scientific-python/scientific-python-archive/presentations/accepted/stellenbosch-2022/slides.md

   - These have been the most fulfilling and educational collaborations of my life.

   - Being part of a movement where everyone is aligned is incredibly exciting.

+  - For me, personally, it's been transformative to my career.
+Lots of people have helped me get where I am today.

 - Culture